ThomasBurch/ELEXIS-Hackathon/README.md

   python src/translationCluster.py data/name-of-dict-file.xml
 ```

+The produced JSON data will be also in `data/` directory.

+Note:

+> If you use new XML-data, the data must have the same stucture like the given TUNICO dictionary.

 ### starting TAGEF-Net visualization:

 The TAGEF-Net application for visualization the network in the given dictionary is in directory `frontend/`.
 You can start it from this directory by using following commands: